 Quizzes will be completed regularly throughout the program and will be weighted less than exams.
-Retakes of quizzes will be allowed at the discretion of the instructor.
+Retakes of quizzes will be allowed at the discretion of the instructor with the retake score not to exceed 80%.

 Exams

 Exams will be completed throughout the program and will be more comprehensive than quizzes.